FelixOnline/v2/content/articles/2016-2-19-rag-mag-battle-reaches-national-newspapers.md

  - /news/5923/rag-mag-battle-reaches-national-newspapers
 imported: true
 comments:
+ - value: >
- - When is Lucinda going to stop sulking about the nonexistent sexismbanning that article went really well for the union didnt it
+     When is Lucinda going to stop sulking about the non-existent sexism?,banning that article went really well for the union didn't it

 # Article Taxonomies
 categories: